bublinec/Blog/README.md

     * create - action of the form ("/blog", POST)
         - get the data from the form (body-parser)
+        - sanitize blog body (remove all js - script tags - can be harmful)
-        - create blog (also includes into db)
+        - create blog - insert it into db
         - callback function redirects to show

     * show ("/blogs/:id", GET)